Top 10 Youngest Premier League Player (Currently Ranked)

 Conor Bradley has quickly made a name for himself as one of the best young defenders in the Premier League, stepping up for Liverpool during a crucial phase in the season.
 With Trent Alexander-Arnold sidelined, Bradley seized the opportunity, showcasing not only his defensive resilience but also his technical ability and attacking intent from the right flank.
 His impressive display against Chelsea, where he registered a stunning assist and nearly scored, highlighted his all-round quality.

 Bergvall is naturally a box-to-box midfielder with a knack for carrying the ball through lines, and his chemistry with James Maddison and Dejan Kulusevski has added another dimension to Spurs’ attack.
-At just 18, he’s been calm under pressure and always eager to take initiative, whether it’s threading passes or making late surges into the box.
-As one of the youngest players in the Premier League, his development will be pivotal for Spurs’ long-term midfield setup.
-Check out our breakdown of Tottenham’s future midfield plans.
+At just 19, he’s been calm under pressure and always eager to take initiative, whether it’s threading passes or making late surges into the box.

 Amid a tough campaign for Southampton, Tyler Dibling has been a rare bright spot.
 The 19-year-old winger has dazzled with his flair, composure, and fearless dribbling.
 Despite playing in a struggling side, Dibling has managed to chip in with goals and consistently pose a threat down the left flank.